 To see how the Aristotelian account of human well-being compares to the subjectivist account of well-being, consider our earlier example of the wealthy, lazy drug addict.
 Assuming this person wants nothing other than to be high on drugs all day, the subjectivist would say that their well-being was as high as it could possibly be.
 But the Aristotelian would deny that this person's well-being was high at all because they are in no way using or developing their characteristically human capacities.
-On the other hand, in being a successful serial killer, the serial killer may be fully utilizing and developing their characteristically human capacities.
-If you doubt this then consider a character like Hannibal Lecter, a highly intelligent doctor and aesthete who seems to have developed his characteristically human capacities about as highly as any individual could.
+On the other hand, in being a successful serial killer, the serial killer may be fully utilizing and developing their characteristically human capacities about as highly intelligent doctor and aesthete who seems to have developed his characteristically human capacities about as highly as any individual could.
 So in this case the Aristotelian and subjectivist accounts of well-being would actually agree.